jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

-# Configure the position of the first property (jsx-first-prop-new-line)
+# Configure the position of the first property (react/jsx-first-prop-new-line)

 Ensure correct position of the first property.